-Biltong is a simple, but wonderful food.
-Basically, it’s dried beef, flavoured with salt, herbs and spices.
+“It is a simple, but wonderful food”.
+It’s dried beef, flavoured with salt, herbs and spices.

 It is often confused with Beef Jerky, but they are worlds apart!

-Other meats, such as fish, chicken, wildebeest, kudu and ostrich can be used but, the best Biltong is made using fresh young beef as the meat is more tender.
+Other meats, such as fish, chicken, wildebeest, kudu and ostrich can be used to make biltong.
+The best ‘biltong’ is made using fresh young beef as the meat is more tender.

-Do not use pork to make biltong as the meat is not suitable for air drying.
+Do not use pork as the meat is not suitable for air drying.

-Biltong has an interesting past and was born out of necessity to survive.
-When Dutch settlers arrived in South Africa the hot climate made it essential to find a way to store meat without it spoiling.
+When Dutch settlers arrived in South Africa, the hot climate made it essential to find a way to store meat without it spoiling.

 The resourceful ‘Voortrekkers’ had to find another solution.

-They found by adding salt to the meat and hanging it out to dry, allowed the biltong to be stored for a long time.
+The Dutch experimented with flavours and added spices to the meat.
+It was found by adding salt and spices to the meat and hanging it out to dry.
+Soon it became hard on the outside while capturing rich flavour on the inside.
+This allowed the biltong to be stored for a long time

-They experimented and dried sausages and found similar results, this created DroeWors another South African food sensation.
+They experimented and dried sausages and found comparable results, and this created DroeWors another South African food sensation.

-You can test this by pressing on the biltong with your forefinger.
-If it feels firm on the outside but slightly soft on the inside, then it is ‘medium’.
+You can test to see if its ready by pressing on the dried meat with your forefinger.
+When it feels firm on the outside but slightly soft on the inside, then it is ‘medium’.

-If you press on the outside and it feels firm all the way through, then it is ‘dry’.
+A hard press on the outside and it comes back firm means it is ‘dry’.

-The best way to enjoy your biltong is with a biltong cutter.
+The best way to enjoy it is with a biltong cutter.
 You can slice the biltong to your required thickness and enjoy it.